-Sarah is a Partner and the Head of the EU & Competition Group in the Innovation department.
+Sarah is the Head of the Competition Group in the Innovation department.

-Sarah has particular experience acting for both claimants and defendants in complex, high profile cases involving competition law based claims or defences.
-Sarah has represented clients in leading competition damages claims in the English courts.
+Sarah is a very experienced litigator, specialising in competition litigation, with particular experience acting for claimants in complex, high profile cases involving competition law based claims or defences.
+Sarah has represented clients in leading competition damages claims in the English courts and in arbitrations.

 Sarah also assists businesses that find themselves under investigation by Competition Regulators and businesses that are concerned about the way their affairs may have been conducted - attending Dawn Raids, advising on defence strategies, assisting with responses to information requests, applying for leniency from fines (where appropriate), assessing potential civil liabilities, and making submissions.

 Sarah has been recognised as a recommended individual for Competition Litigation in Chambers & Partners and Legal 500, who have recognised her as "a great team leader in litigation matters."